-The State should pursue the development of recommended parcels (Parcels B & F), RFP for FBO services, assure existing leases meet federal obligations, and implement recommended rates and charges.
+The State should pursue the development of recommended parcels (Parcels A, B, and C), non-aviation development on Parcel E, pursue a U.S. Customs facility at the Airport, assure existing leases meet federal obligations, and implement recommended rates and charges.